opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 Use edge N-grams to implement autocomplete at index time to improve its performance.

 Think of an N-gram as a sequence of N characters.
-If we N-gram the word "quick," the results depend on the value of N.
+If you N-gram the word "quick," the results depend on the value of N.

 N | Type | N-gram
 :--- | :--- | :---